-The Gulf South Pipeline Company, LLC ("Gulf South") pipeline system runs approximately 7,260 miles along the Gulf Coast in the states of Oklahoma, Texas, Louisiana, Mississippi, Alabama and Florida.
-The pipeline system has a peak-day delivery capacity of 10.9 Bcf per day and average daily throughput for the year ended December 31, 2022 was 5.8 Bcf per day.
+The Gulf South Pipeline Company, LLC ("Gulf South") pipeline system runs approximately 7,210 miles along the Gulf Coast in the states of Oklahoma, Texas, Louisiana, Mississippi, Alabama and Florida.
+The pipeline system has a peak-day delivery capacity of 10.9 Bcf per day and average daily throughput for the year ended December 31, 2023 was 6.5 Bcf per day.
 Gulf South has ten natural gas storage facilities.
-The two natural gas storage facilities located in Louisiana and Mississippi have approximately 91.5 Bcf of working gas storage capacity and the eight salt dome natural gas storage caverns in Mississippi have approximately 46.0 Bcf of total storage capacity, of which approximately 29.6 Bcf is working gas capacity.
+The two natural gas storage facilities located in Louisiana and Mississippi have approximately 78.0 Bcf of working gas storage capacity and the eight salt dome natural gas storage caverns in Mississippi have approximately 46.0 Bcf of total storage capacity, of which approximately 29.6 Bcf is working gas capacity.
 Gulf South also owns undeveloped land which is suitable for up to five additional storage caverns.

-The Texas Gas Transmission, LLC ("Texas Gas") pipeline system, a bi-directional pipeline, runs approximately 5,975 miles and is located in Louisiana, East Texas, Arkansas, Mississippi, Tennessee, Kentucky, Indiana and Ohio with smaller diameter lines extending into Illinois.
-The pipeline system has a peak-day delivery capacity of 6.1 Bcf per day and average daily throughput for the year ended December 31, 2022 was 3.4 Bcf per day.
+The Texas Gas Transmission, LLC ("Texas Gas") pipeline system, a bi-directional pipeline, runs approximately 5,970 miles and is located in Louisiana, East Texas, Arkansas, Mississippi, Tennessee, Kentucky, Indiana and Ohio with smaller diameter lines extending into Illinois.
+The pipeline system has a peak-day delivery capacity of 6.1 Bcf per day and average daily throughput for the year ended December 31, 2023 was 3.3 Bcf per day.
 Texas Gas owns nine natural gas storage fields with 84.3 Bcf of working gas storage capacity.

-Boardwalk Louisiana Midstream, LLC and Boardwalk Petrochemical Pipeline, LLC (collectively "Louisiana Midstream") provide transportation and storage services for natural gas, NGLs and ethylene, fractionation services for NGLs and brine supply services.
-These assets provide approximately 48.9 MMBbls of salt dome storage capacity, including approximately 7.6 Bcf of working natural gas storage capacity, significant brine supply infrastructure, and approximately 285 miles of pipeline assets.
-Louisiana Midstream owns and operates the Evangeline Pipeline ("Evangeline"), which is an approximately 180 mile interstate ethylene pipeline that is capable of transporting approximately 4.2 billion pounds of ethylene per year between Texas and Louisiana, with interconnections with its ethylene distribution system.
-Throughput for Louisiana Midstream was 90.6 MMBbls for the year ended December 31, 2022.
+Boardwalk Louisiana Midstream, LLC, Boardwalk Petrochemical Pipeline, LLC and Boardwalk Ethane Pipeline Company, LLC (collectively "Louisiana Midstream") provide transportation and storage services for natural gas, NGLs and ethylene, ethane supply services, fractionation services for NGLs and brine supply services.
+These assets provide approximately 47.9 MMBbls of salt dome storage capacity, including approximately 7.6 Bcf of working natural gas storage capacity, significant brine supply infrastructure, and approximately 310 miles of pipeline assets.
+Louisiana Midstream owns and operates the Evangeline Pipeline ("Evangeline"), which is an approximately 180-mile interstate ethylene pipeline that is capable of transporting approximately 4.2 billion pounds of ethylene per year between Texas and Louisiana, with interconnections with its ethylene distribution system.
+Louisiana Midstream also owns and operates the Bayou Ethane Pipeline, an approximately 380-mile pipeline system originating in Texas, that transports ethane to Southeast Texas and Louisiana.
+The Bayou Ethane Pipeline provides interstate and intrastate transportation services, with interconnections with its NGL storage facilities.
+The Bayou Ethane Pipeline has the ability to deliver approximately 55.0 MMBbls of ethane per year.
+Throughput for Louisiana Midstream was 98.5 MMBbls for the year ended December 31, 2023, including Bayou Ethane Pipeline's throughput of 9.2 MMBbls from the date of acquisition.

-In 2022, Boardwalk Pipelines placed into service approximately \$157 million of growth projects which represents approximately 0.7 Bcf per day of firm natural gas transportation capacity, which added additional capacity to its ethylene system, and the completion of the deepest brine well in North America, which will provide access to additional salt reserves and reliability for its brine customers.
-Boardwalk Pipelines expects to spend approximately \$410 million on its growth projects currently under construction through 2025.
-These projects will add another approximately 0.7 Bcf per day of firm natural gas transportation capacity and additional NGLs capacity.
-The additional NGLs capacity, when completed and in conjunction with the 2022 completed project, will result in an approximate increase of 20% in the capacity of its ethylene systems.
+In 2023, Boardwalk Pipelines placed into service approximately \$166 million of growth projects which represents approximately 0.3 Bcf per day of firm natural gas transportation capacity and additional capacity on its ethylene pipeline systems.
+As discussed above, in 2023 Boardwalk Pipelines also acquired Bayou Ethane for \$355 million in cash.
+Boardwalk Pipelines expects to spend approximately \$310 million on its growth projects currently under construction through 2025.
+These projects are expected to add another approximately 0.5 Bcf per day of firm natural gas transportation capacity and additional NGLs capacity.
 These projects are expected to serve increased natural gas demand from power generation plants and liquids demand from petrochemical facilities.
 All of Boardwalk Pipelines' growth projects are secured by long-term firm contracts.